 Accountability and accountability groups have been buzzwords for a while.
 But it’s for good reason.
-When done right, accountability can have some amazing results and help you achieve your goals.
+When done right, accountability can completely change your life.

 What’s an Accountability Group?